Tashi17negi/aspiretask2/README.md

 Movie Rating Prediction

 Overview
-This repository contains a project for predicting movie ratings using machine learning techniques.
+This repository contains a project for predicting movie ratings using machine-learning techniques.
 The goal of this project is to build a model that can accurately predict the ratings that users will give to movies based on historical rating data and other relevant features.

 Table of Contents
 Introduction